God, I love these pants. Fashion may be transitory, but these will never go out of style.

 As long as we're on poster art today, here's a colorful promo for the 1947 victorian thriller Love from a Stranger, starring Sylvia Sidney and John Hodiak in an adaptation of the Agatha Christie short story “Philomel Cottage,” the second pass Hollywood had taken at the material after a 1937 version starring Ann Harding and Basil Rathbone.
-The movie is a good example of the dangers of failing to be satisfied with a good thing when you have it.
+The movie is a cautionary example of the dangers of failing to be satisfied with a good thing when you have it.
 Sidney's character Cecily Harrington wins money in a lottery and instead of marrying her perfectly adequate fiancée decides to ditch him for life as a one-percenter.
 Cue Hodiak, a gold-digger who has already offed three previous wives and gotten away with it.
 He sets his sights on Cecily—and her pile of cash.
 She's oblivious at first, of course, but after the two marry disturbing clues start to pile up.
 Luckily her jilted fiancée cares enough about her wellbeing to keep a concerned eye on her from afar.
 Us, we'd never do that.
 We'd be like, “What?
 You get rich and then dump me for an obvious serial killer? ’kay, good luck.
 Have fun during your suspiciously isolated honeymoon.”
 Decent flick, excellent poster.
 Love from a Stranger V.2 premiered today in 1947.

 As far as we’re concerned the answer is still no.